ismasan/ismaelcelis.com/content/posts/event-sourcing-ruby-command-layer.md

 BLANK_PRODUCT = { name: '', price: 0, brand: '' }

 def update_product_price(product_id, new_price)
-  # 1. Reconstitute current product state from stored events
+  # 1. Fetch previous events from storage
   events = EventStore.read_from_stream(product_id)
+  # 2. Reconstitute current product state from stored events
   product = events.reduce(BLANK_PRODUCT, &ProductProjector)

-  # 2. Run any domain validations before issuing new events
+  # 3. Run any domain validations before issuing new events
   raise ZeroPriceError, "product price must be above zero" unless new_price.positive?
   # Rely on current state to check any domain invariants
   if new_price < 1000 && product.brand == 'Apple'
     raise ApplePriceTooLowError, "New price is suspiciously low for an Apple product" end

-  # 3. If all is good, produce new events
+  # 4. If all is good, produce new events
   new_events = [
     PriceUpdated.new(new_price)
   ]